quixio/quix-cli/docs/Reference/users/permissions/set.md

 {% include-markdown './set.gen.md' %}

 ## How It Works

-This command is used to set the permissions of a user in your organization.
+The `set` command is used to assign permissions to a user in your organization.
 This command replaces the current permissions with the ones specified.

 1. **User Identification**:
     - You can specify the user ID directly.
 If not provided, the command will enter interactive mode to select a user.